 Such a crisis uncovered its prominence which led to the enormous development of this industry attracting many investors to explore the hidden opportunities.

 The Indian Pharmaceutical sector provides several benefits for its investors.
-Some of which are enumerated below: –
+Some of these are enumerated below: –

 Changes in FDI policy under the Pharmaceutical Sector

-FDI under the pharmaceutical sector has undergone many significant changes over the last decade.
-Prior to 2011, 100% of FDI was allowed in the manufacturing of drugs and pharmaceuticals goods under the automatic route.
+FDI in the pharmaceutical sector has undergone many significant changes over the last decade.
+Prior to 2011, 100% of FDI was allowed in the manufacturing of drugs and pharmaceutical goods under the automatic route.
 Currently, FDI policy is diversified between FDI in greenfield and brownfield investments.
-Greenfield investments refer to those investments where foreign investors invest in the establishment of new products that facilities from base ground level.
-FDI under this regime is allowed under 100% automatic route under which no government permission is required.
-Whereas Brownfield investment refers to the investment which is done in already established pharmaceutical entities.
+Greenfield investments refer to those investments where foreign investors invest in the establishment of new products that facilitate from the base ground level.
+FDI under this regime is allowed under a 100% automatic route under which no government permission is required.
+Whereas Brownfield investment refers to the investment that is done in already established pharmaceutical entities.
 This investment generally happens through the mode of mergers and acquisitions.
 FDI under this regime is permitted up to 74% under the automatic route.
-However, investments above 74% are subject to approval route where government approval is required.
+However, investments above 74% are subject to approval routes where government approval is required.

-Both the investment facets are subject to certain conditions as described hereinbelow:
+Both the investment facets are subject to certain conditions as described below:

 1. Non-compete clause shall not be allowed in both the investments except under special circumstances with the government approval.

 2. Prospective investor and investee shall be required to furnish a certificate along with the application in a prescribed form for foreign investment